Maritime transport: Traffic and safety rules

 1. Erika I package

-Directive 2001/105/EC of 19 December 2001 strengthened and standardised the legal provisions laid down in Directive 94/57/EC on ship inspection and survey organisations (see previous section).
+Directive 2001/105/EC strengthened and standardised the legal provisions laid down in Directive 94/57/EC on ship inspection and survey organisations (see previous section).
 In particular, it introduced a system of liability in the event of proven negligence.
-Directive 2001/106/EC of 19 December 2001 made port State control mandatory for potentially hazardous vessels and introduced a ‘blacklist’ of ships which can be refused access to EU ports.
+Directive 2001/106/EC made port State control mandatory for potentially hazardous vessels and introduced a ‘blacklist’ of ships that can be refused access to EU ports.

-Regulation (EC) No 417/2002 of 18 February 2002 set a fixed timetable for withdrawing single-hull oil tankers from service and replacing them with safer double-hull vessels.
-Following the Prestige oil tanker disaster, a more rigorous timetable was adopted in Regulation (EC) No 1726/2003 of 22 July 2003.
-Regulation (EU) No 530/2012 of 13 June 2012 on the accelerated phasing-in of double-hull or equivalent design requirements for single-hull oil tankers subsequently repealed Regulation (EC) No 417/2002 and countered certain potential exemptions under IMO rules.
-It specified that, for the transport of heavy grade oil, only double-hull oil tankers would be allowed to fly the flag of a Member State, and it banned all single-hull oil tankers, irrespective of the flag, from ports or offshore terminals or from anchoring in areas under the jurisdiction of Member States.
+Regulation (EC) No 417/2002 set a fixed timetable for withdrawing single-hull oil tankers from service and replacing them with safer double-hull vessels.
+Following the Prestige oil tanker disaster, a more rigorous timetable was adopted in Regulation (EC) No 1726/2003.
+Regulation (EU) No 530/2012 on the accelerated phasing-in of double-hull or equivalent design requirements for single-hull oil tankers subsequently repealed Regulation (EC) No 417/2002 and countered certain potential exemptions under IMO rules.
+It specified that, for the transport of heavy grade oil, only double-hull oil tankers would be allowed to fly the flag of a Member State, and it banned all single-hull oil tankers, irrespective of the flag, from ports or offshore terminals or from anchoring in areas under the jurisdiction of the Member States.

 2. Erika II package

-Directive 2002/59/EC of 27 June 2002 established a Community vessel traffic monitoring and information system (SafeSeaNet).
+Directive 2002/59/EC established a Community vessel traffic monitoring and information system (SafeSeaNet).
 Before a ship is allowed to enter a port in a Member State, its owners are responsible for providing certain information to the relevant port authorities, particularly in the case of dangerous or polluting cargoes.
-The directive made it mandatory for ships to be equipped with automatic identification systems (AIS) and voyage data recorders (VDRs) or ‘black boxes’.
-The authorities of the relevant Member States have the right to prohibit ships from leaving a port in unfavourable weather conditions.
-Regulation (EC) No 1406/2002 of 27 June 2002 established a European Maritime Safety Agency (EMSA).
-EMSA’s role is to provide Member States and the Commission with scientific and technical support, and to ensure that safety rules in maritime transport are enforced.
+The directive also made it mandatory for ships to be equipped with automatic identification systems and voyage data recorders or ‘black boxes’.
+In addition, the authorities of the relevant Member States have the right to prohibit ships from leaving a port in unfavourable weather conditions.
+Regulation (EC) No 1406/2002 established a European Maritime Safety Agency (EMSA) whose role is to provide Member States and the Commission with scientific and technical support, and to ensure that safety rules in maritime transport are enforced.
 Its remit has considerably expanded over time to incorporate pollution control (operational assistance at the request of Member States) and satellite-based monitoring systems.
-Regulation (EU) No 100/2013 of 15 January 2013 amended the EMSA Regulation, clarifying EMSA’s core and ancillary tasks, as well as detailing the role it should play in facilitating cooperation between Member States and the Commission, by:
+Regulation (EU) No 100/2013 amended the EMSA Regulation, clarifying EMSA’s core and ancillary tasks, as well as detailing the role it should play in facilitating cooperation between the Member States and the Commission.

 3. The third maritime safety package and port State control